caktus/guidebook/docs/reference/deployment/upgrades.md

 inv staging deploy --tag=<insert tag here>
 ```

+### Production

+Repeate these steps for the production namespace.

 ## Commandline updates for AWS EKS
 This command updates an EKS cluster
 ```sh